 Connect an external SMA antenna.
-The CubeSatSim Lite board has a built in 433 MHz chip antenna.
-But if you like to solder, you can move inductor L1 to L5, you can then solder an SMA connector and connect that to your favorite antenna.
-Here is a link to the schematic: https://github.com/alanbjohnston/CubeSatSim/blob/master/hardware/lite/vB3/cubesat-sim-lite-0.3\schematic.pdf
+The CubeSatSim Lite board has a built-in 433 MHz chip antenna.
+But if you like to solder, you can move the 0 Ohm resistor from R14 to R15, then you can then solder an SMA connector and connect that to your favorite antenna.
+Here is a link to the schematic: https://github.com/alanbjohnston/CubeSatSim/blob/master/hardware/lite/vB5/cubesatsim-lite-0.5_schematic.pdf